noahbald/oxvg/readme.md

 ### [AST](https://github.com/noahbald/oxvg/tree/main/crates/oxvg_ast) (beta)

-This crate provides a set of traits that can be used to implement a DOM similar to that of the browser web standards.
+This crate provides a set of types that can be used to implement a DOM similar to that of the browser web standards.
 Though it's not a 1-to-1 match; it's designed for easily traversing and manipulating the DOM.

 There's currently an implementation that can be used with either the xml5ever or the roxmltree parser which can do the following.